+Signed:
-- Abide by the Coaches Code of Conduct - Discourage foul play and/or unsporting behaviour by players. - Maximise participation and enjoyment for all players regardless of ability - Treat all players as equals, regardless of their talent.

-- Ensure that all sick and injured players are given appropriate attention and do not play without them seeking advice of a doctor.
-Always ensure that the health, safety and welfare of the players is paramount.

-- Encourage players to respect and accept the judgement of the Match Officials.

-- Maintain appropriate, professional relationships with players at all times.

-- As coach, conduct yourself at all times and in all situations, in a manner, that demonstrates leadership, respect for the game of Touch Rugby and respect for all those that are involved in the game - the players, officials, the fans, the parents, the referees and the media.
+- Abide by the Coaches Code of Conduct - Discourage foul play and/or unsporting behaviour by players. - Maximise participation and enjoyment for all players regardless of ability - Treat all players as equals, regardless of their talent. - Ensure that all sick and injured players are given appropriate attention and do not play without them seeking advice of a doctor.
+Always ensure that the health, safety and welfare of the players is paramount. - Encourage players to respect and accept the judgement of the Match Officials. - Maintain appropriate, professional relationships with players at all times. - As coach, conduct yourself at all times and in all situations, in a manner, that demonstrates the game - the players, officials, the fans, the parents, the referees.
 Coach Name:

+Date:

 PARENT/SPECTATOR

-- Do not force an unwilling child to participate in sport. - Remember that children participate in Touch Rugby for their own enjoyment, not yours! - Respect the match official's decisions - Encourage players to play by the rules and to respect opposition players and officials. - Respect all players involved in a game and respect their efforts. - Participate in positive cheering that encourages all the players in the team
+- Do not force an unwilling child to participate in sport.

+- Remember that children participate in Touch Rugby for their own enjoyment, not yours!

+- Respect the match official's decisions

+- Encourage players to play by the rules and to respect opposition players and officials.

+- Respect all players involved in a game and respect their efforts.

+- Participate in positive cheering that encourages all the players in the team

+Developed to the New Co.

 Parent/Spectator Name:

+Signed:

+Date:

+VOLUNTEER AND ADMINISTRATION

 VOLUNTEER AND ADMINISTRATOR

 - Ensure that the club is managed and that all activities are supervised by appropriately qualified staff recruited through the appropriate process and selection checks.

 - Ensure that all staff understand and adhere to the Code of Conduct.

-- Ensure that all equipment and facilities meet safety standards. - Encourage all participants to remember that sport is enjoyed for its own sake
+- Ensure that all equipment and facilities meet safety standards.

+- Encourage all participants to remember that sport is enjoyed for its own sake

 Volunteer/Administrator Name:

+Signed:

+Date: